voytas75/KrakenCLI/README.md

 ### Sandbox Mode

 Set `KRAKEN_SANDBOX=true` for test trading.
 Use a dedicated sandbox API key and revert to `false` for live trading.
 The base URL remains `https://api.kraken.com`; sandbox behaviour is controlled by key entitlements.

+`KRAKEN_API_BASE_URL` should normally remain untouched.
+It exists for advanced troubleshooting when Kraken provides an alternate edge endpoint; the CLI still assumes the `/0/` path structure.

 ## Command Reference